abid-hussain12/abidali-demo/README.md

 # abidali-demo
-This is my first git repositary. its me abidali.
+This is my first git repositary.</br>
+its me abidali.